Are there criteria for which women can safely have their babies at the Birth Center?

 What is the cost of prenatal care and delivery at the Birth Center?

 The cost of midwifery care and birth at the Center is substantially lower than the cost of having a baby in the hospital.
-For this reason the birth center is often an excellent choice for self-pay clients.
+For this reason, the birth center is often an excellent choice for self-pay clients or clients with high deductibles.
 The business staff will assist you with insurance questions and payment plans.

 What kind of insurance is accepted at the Birth Center?